Sparkleleuk/Sustainability_Matters/_posts/2018-05-16-mcdonalds-pay.markdown

 ### US Senate overturns repeal of net neutrality

 The US Senate today <a href="https://arstechnica.com/tech-policy/2018/05/senate-votes-to-overturn-ajit-pais-net-neutrality-repeal/" target="_blank">voted</a> to reverse the Federal Communications Commission's (FCC) repeal of net neutrality rules.
-The Senate approved the Congressional Review Act (CRA) resolution that overturns the December 2017 decision of the FCC to lift net neutrality rules.
+The Senate approved the Congressional Review Act (CRA), resolution that overturns the December 2017 decision of the FCC against net neutrality.

 #### What's net neutrality again?

-Net neutrality rules prohibit internet service providers from favoring certain content providers over the others.
+Net neutrality rules prohibit internet service providers from favoring certain content providers over others.
 They were implemented to provide a level playing field in the world wide web.
 The FCC repealed net neutrality rules last year so that the federal government "can stop micromanaging the internet".

 #### What does today's vote mean?